rhowell42/DECAF/README.md

   - Draw the sequentially next spill in the CAF file.
 If Apply Spill Cuts is checked, the next spill will be the one that meets those spill cut requirements.
 - Previous Spill
   - Draw the sequentially previous spill in the CAF file.
 If Apply Spill Cuts is checked, the next spill will be the one that meets those spill cut requirements.

+### TODO
+- Add CMake support to so the compile command isn't so cumbersome
+- Fix applying slice cuts
+- Add ability for search
+  - User gives a prompt for a run and event number, take them to that event
+  - Needs support from SAM dev team to impliment an event catalogue
+- Remove need to store every single event from input data; run SpectrumLoader on single TTree event to save on memory usage (requires search functionality)